 Of course there are the larger easels like the French box easels and more expensive aluminium ones.
 However travel light as possible for a pain free painting day!

 For more portable travel arrangements a converted suitcase backpack will do the trick.
 The bag below takes my pochade box and tripod plus all the paints and brushes I require plus many other little items.

 I can take this bag anywhere and set up whether on the beach or in the countryside.

 Additional items could include a large umbrella especially for beach painting.
 Sunscreen, hat and water.
 A container that can be sealed for solvents and other painting waste for safe disposal later is essential.

 A wet panel carrier makes life easier for transporting oil paintings back home.
 You can also use spacers between panels and then secure the panels with elastic bands with the dry surface facing outwards.
 Some painters simply use a few match sticks glued onto the rear of the panel's edges for this purpose.

 Have fun painting wherever you go these holidays!

 Small Pochade Box with Tripod fits into a travel bag

 Studio: Troon Crescent, Port Alfred, South Africa Malcolm Dewey Fine Art is committed to top quality art, excellent educational material and having a great time!
 To back that up all works sold come with a 30 Day Money Back Guarantee.
 Simply return the work, undamaged, within 30 days.
+Returns at purchaser expense.
 All transaction are protected by third party bank-level encryption to keep your information safe.
 Plus your email address is safe.
 No spam - ever!